 Fish ladder construction as part of implementing PM&E measure FISH-2 is expected to take approximately 9 months.
 During the construction period recreationists and other non-Project related visitors to the area would be temporarily prohibited from entering and using the recreation site and from accessing the bypassed reach of the river via the recreation site.
 Fish ladder construction would result in a likely nine-month loss of recreation opportunities for all recreation amenities and opportunities associated with the Project and the bypassed reach of the river.
-Fish ladder operation, on the other hand, is likely to improve the quality of the fishery by facilitating upstream passage of fish.
-This may also improve the quality of the fishing experience for recreationists fishing the bypassed reach of the river as well as the forebay and fishable portions of the river upstream of the forebay.
+Fish ladder operation, on the other hand, is likely to improve the quality of the fishing experience for recreationists fishing the bypassed reach of the river as well as the forebay and fishable portions of the river upstream of the forebay.
 Measures FISH-3 and FISH-4 would have similar effects in terms of maintaining the quality of the fishery by facilitating passage of fish.